 - It's not the Grail's rules, but the Mages' Association and the Holy Church's to avoid involving civilians as part of maintaining The Masquerade, and they will enforce their rules on non-members taking part in the War.
 However, if damage control measures call for extremes, both the MA and HC will kill as many civilians as it takes to preserve their secrecy.
 For example, Lancer's Master is a member of both, and as little as he liked it, he was obligated to dispose of Shirou after witnessing a Grail battle.

-- A variant of this is enforced in the Pokémon series; while Pokemon-on-Pokemon violence is acceptable and a part of everyday life and human-to-Pokemon violence is considered either Bullying a Dragon (Pokemon is wild) or abuse (Pokemon belongs to abusing trainer), commanding an attack on a trainer or other human is either in bad form or outright illegal, unless used as a criminal suppression tactic (e.g. Lance in Mahogany), and if other options remain nonviable.
+- A variant of this is enforced in the Pokémon series; while Pokemon-on-Pokemon violence is acceptable and a part of everyday life and human-to-Pokemon violence is considered either Bullying a Dragon (when the Pokemon is wild) or abuse (when the Pokemon belongs to abusing trainer), commanding an attack on a trainer or other human is either in bad form or outright illegal, unless used as a criminal suppression tactic (e.g. Lance in Mahogany), and if other options remain nonviable.
 While it may be implied that villainous teams can do this on a whim, not even Team Plasma goes that far in the game continuity.
-On the other hand, the Donphan goes on a rampage throughout Pokémon Special due to its Darker and Edgier nature, and Cipher will attack or even kill humans who obstruct its operations in any continuity.
+On the other hand, the Donphan goes on a rampage throughout Pokémon Adventures due to its Darker and Edgier nature, and Cipher will attack or even kill humans who obstruct its operations in any continuity.

 - An animated trailer for Black 2 shows Team Plasma ordering a Seviper to use Bite, after which it clearly attacks the protagonist rather than his Pokemon.
 His Arcanine has to come in from the side and Bite the Seviper.
-Since this was impossible to show in the games, one can assume whenever you're up against villainous teams they're trying to attack you specifically and you're only using your Pokémon in self defense.
+Since this was impossible to show in the games Save for that one time Ghetsis has Kyurem attack you in the field, one can assume whenever you're up against villainous teams they're trying to attack you specifically and you're only using your Pokémon in self defense.